He Said Da Da

 No doubt.

-Just three people
+Just three people,

 exactly where they want to be.

-And just like that, slowly,
+And just like that,

 we are becoming a three-person conversation.

-Turns out, all it takes is one nap, one word, and a solid hype team.
+Turns out all it takes is one nap,

 Previous